SandraRudeloff/Sandi_Sandkorn/content/scripts/Visualize Germany's Population using lonboard.md

 ```

 ## Fetch Population Data
-The population data we’ll be using is stored in a `.csv` file inside a ZIP folder.
+The population data we’ll be using is stored in a `.csv` file inside a `.zip` folder.
 It consists of 100m x 100m grid cells covering the area of Germany, with population counts for each cell.
 We'll download this file, extract the data, and load it into a `pandas` DataFrame.

 ```python
 url = "https://www.zensus2022.de/static/Zensus_Veroeffentlichung/Zensus2022_Bevoelkerungszahl.zip"